Contract Compliance Agent

 We analyse your specific finance process and show how this agent fits into your system landscape.
 30 minutes, no preparation needed.

-16 steps, 4 deterministic (R) + 7 human judgement (H) + 5 LLM-suggestion (A) for clause extraction, third-party due diligence, anti-bribery red-flag detection, ESG substantiation, evidence packaging, plus disclosure drafting.
-Decision distribution reflects compliance reality: scope identification, third-party intermediary classification, ITAR + EAR export-control determination, modern slavery + human-rights due diligence, side-letter modification assessment require human legal expertise; deterministic engines handle sanctions screening (zero-defect strict-liability standard), gift and hospitality threshold monitoring, obligation + SLA tracking, whistleblower channel operation.
-The agent automates mechanical steps and prepares judgement decisions through structured documentation - software prepares judgement, software does not delegate judgement.
-Under EU AI Act: not high-risk (Annex III enumeration excludes commercial-contract compliance - not employment-decision or social-scoring under Annex III).
+Of the 16 steps, 4 are rule-based (R), 7 are human judgement (H), and 5 are LLM suggestions (A) - for clause extraction, third-party due diligence, anti-bribery red-flag detection, ESG substantiation, evidence packaging, and disclosure drafting.
+The split reflects compliance reality: scope identification, third-party-intermediary classification, ITAR and EAR export-control determination, modern-slavery and human-rights due diligence, and side-letter modification assessment all require human legal expertise, while deterministic engines handle sanctions screening (a zero-defect strict-liability standard), gift-and-hospitality threshold monitoring, obligation and SLA tracking, and whistleblower-channel operation.
+The Agent automates the mechanical steps and prepares the judgement decisions through structured documentation - it prepares judgement, it does not delegate it.
+Under the EU AI Act it is not high-risk, since commercial-contract compliance is neither an employment decision nor social scoring under Annex III.

-Under PCAOB AS 2401 (Consideration of Fraud) plus AS 2110 (Risk Assessment) plus AS 2201 (SOX 404 integrated audit) plus ISA UK 240 + AICPA AU-C 240 substantive procedures: contract cycle is in-scope as significant cycle for SEC registrants where contracts affect revenue recognition, lease accounting, debt covenants, off-balance-sheet arrangements, or material commitments - contract completeness consistently appears in top-5 PCAOB inspection findings.
-The Agent's Decision Log provides PCAOB AS 2201 design plus operating-effectiveness evidence on preventive controls (counterparty due diligence, sanctions screening, third-party intermediary classification, gift and hospitality threshold monitoring, export-control determination) plus detective controls (procurement-to-balance reconciliation, journal entry surveillance for FCPA red flags, vendor master comparison, side-letter detection, modification assessment).
-The five LLM-suggestion stages (clause extraction, third-party adverse media, anti-bribery red-flag detection, ESG substantiation, disclosure drafting) are COSO 2013 controlled with confidence threshold plus escalation to compliance officer plus decision logging - the LLM never determines compliance outcomes without human review acceptance.
+Under PCAOB AS 2401 (Consideration of Fraud), AS 2110 (Risk Assessment), and AS 2201 (the SOX 404 integrated audit), and the ISA UK 240 and AICPA AU-C 240 substantive procedures, the contract cycle is in scope as a significant cycle for SEC registrants wherever contracts affect revenue recognition, lease accounting, debt covenants, off-balance-sheet arrangements, or material commitments - and contract completeness consistently appears in the top-5 PCAOB inspection findings.
+The Agent's Decision Log provides PCAOB AS 2201 design and operating-effectiveness evidence on the preventive controls (counterparty due diligence, sanctions screening, third-party-intermediary classification, gift-and-hospitality threshold monitoring, and export-control determination) and the detective controls (procurement-to-balance reconciliation, journal-entry surveillance for FCPA red flags, vendor-master comparison, side-letter detection, and modification assessment).
+The five LLM-suggestion stages are controlled under COSO 2013 with a confidence threshold, escalation to a compliance officer, and decision logging, and the LLM never determines a compliance outcome without human acceptance.

-Cross-jurisdictional retention: US FCPA 5-year statute of limitations for anti-bribery plus 6 years for accounting provisions, SEC 17a-4 6 years for broker-dealers, PCAOB AS 1215 7 years for issuer audits, UK HMRC 6 years per Finance Act, UK Bribery Act 2010 prosecution period, EU national rules vary 6-10 years (Germany 10 years per Abgabenordnung Section 147, France 6 years, Spain 6-10 years).
-The Agent applies the most-stringent rule globally and tags entries with applicable retention class.
-Counterparty data processed under EU GDPR plus UK Data Protection Act 2018 plus US sectoral privacy with documented Article 6(1)(c) legal obligation plus 6(1)(f) legitimate interest balancing test for due diligence purposes.
-Trade secret protection under UK Trade Secrets Regulations 2018 + EU Directive 2016/943 + US Defend Trade Secrets Act 2016 - the Agent applies role-based access control plus encryption at rest plus in transit plus complete audit log of access events.
-Paragraph 203 StGB (German criminal code on trade secrets) relevance for German subsidiaries.
+Retention is cross-jurisdictional: a 5-year FCPA statute of limitations for anti-bribery and 6 years for accounting provisions, 6 years for broker-dealers under SEC 17a-4, 7 years for issuer audits under PCAOB AS 1215, 6 years under UK HMRC, the UK Bribery Act 2010 prosecution period, and 6-10 years under EU national rules (10 years in Germany under Abgabenordnung Section 147, 6 in France, 6-10 in Spain).
+The Agent applies the most stringent rule globally and tags each entry with its retention class.
+Counterparty data is processed under EU GDPR, the UK Data Protection Act 2018, and US sectoral privacy law, with a documented Article 6(1)(c) legal obligation and 6(1)(f) legitimate-interest balancing test for due diligence.
+Trade-secret protection follows the UK Trade Secrets Regulations 2018, EU Directive 2016/943, and the US Defend Trade Secrets Act 2016, and the Agent applies role-based access control, encryption at rest and in transit, and a complete access-event audit log.
+Paragraph 203 StGB on trade secrets is relevant for German subsidiaries.

 §203 StGB-relevant data is encrypted end-to-end and never passed to AI models in plain text.